Overbooked Flight Compensation

 All airlines All countries No Win, No Fee

 Overselling flights is a typical practice among airlines attempting to maximize income, but it comes at a high cost to consumers.
-It is one of the most frequent problems people encounter while flying.
-It occurs when an airline sells more tickets for a specific flight than there are available seats on the plane.
-As a result, some people are denied boarding, which causes delays, anxiety, and other issues.
-Your entire trip may be ruined due to being refused boarding, including missed connections, significant events, and lost vacation time.
+As a result, some people are denied boarding.
+Your trip may be ruined due to refused boarding, including missed connections, significant events, and lost vacation time.

 Fortunately, the European Union has established clear standards to protect passengers’ rights in such instances.
 According to EU Regulation 261/2004, customers are entitled to overbooked flight compensation from the airline ranging from €250 to €600 when denied boarding due to overbooked flights.